 - Aftermarket Keys – This is the only cheap aftermarket key I’ve found that works – And I’ve probably ordered over half a dozen by now.
-At 3 for around 5 bucks, it’s probably the best deal.
+At 3 for around 5 bucks, it’s likely the best deal.
 And much cheaper than OEM.
 The quality isn’t as good as OEM, but they make excellent backup keys.
-Just make sure it will fit inside the ignition before getting it cut because I’ve found some batches that inexplicably don’t work.
+Just make sure it will fit inside the ignition before getting it cut, because I’ve found some batches that inexplicably don’t work.
 Because of that, in all honesty, buying the OEM key is much less of a headache.

 If you lose your keys before making a copy, the cost of replacing the ignition lock, gas cap and seat lock is in the hundreds.
 You should definitely get a replacement key cut before you need it.
 Even better, hide one inside the bike’s bodywork in case you ever lose your key while at your destination.

-If you do end up ordering a key blank, any local locksmith should cut it for your for about 5 bucks in a few minutes.
+If you do end up ordering a key blank, any local locksmith should cut it for you for about 5 bucks in a few minutes.
 Then you can get a nice keychain for it like mine to keep it from scratching the bike.